 At Pace University-Lenox Hill Hospital Physician Assistant Program, Kindred Harland Shulgin, MS, PA-C, Clinical Assistant Professor, pairs a careful analysis of her students’ exam performance with exam blueprints to create a focused remediation plan with Aquifer cases.

 To support students who did not pass exams, Kindred begins by comparing individual student exam performance with the exam blueprint, and focuses on the most important areas.
-Once the problem areas are identified, she uses Aquifer’s Case Library to quickly search the cases to find the content that is most relevant and will have the biggest impact on the struggling students.
+Once the problem areas are identified, she uses Aquifer’s Case Library (now known as the Content Library) to quickly search the cases to find the content that is most relevant and will have the biggest impact on the struggling students.
 She creates custom courses to assign cases to individual students, or groups of students struggling in similar challenging areas.

 “When I’m choosing cases, I always look at the case synopsis, which shows the differential diagnosis associated with each case.
 Even if the final diagnosis doesn’t match up to something that they missed on the exam, the Aquifer cases are so thorough in terms of evaluating differentials that I think the case is still really helpful exercise–and the students do too,” says Kindred.
 “For students who don’t pass the end of rotation exams, I also meet with them and to review their summary statements, and talk about the cases.
 The students really get a lot out of the cases, I think it is more real for them because it is case-based and about a ‘real’ patient, which helps the information stick with them.”